trezor/trezor-firmware/docs/bootloader.md

 2. firmware header
 3. firmware code

+Hash function used is SHA-256 and signature system is Ed25519 (allows combining signatures by multiple keys into one).

 ###Vendor Header

 Total length of vendor header is 82 + 32 * (number of pubkeys) + (length of vendor string) + (length of vendor image) bytes rounded up to the closest multiply of 256 bytes.